hrs-allbsd/syspack/README.md

 The following is the typical editing cycle:

-1. Edit files under foo/etc
+1. Edit files under `foo/etc`
-2. Check the change using make diff
+2. Check the change using `make diff`
-3. Install them into /etc using make install
+3. Install them into `/etc` using `make install`

-However, /etc/rc.conf can be changed directly.
+However, `/etc/rc.conf` can be changed directly.
 In that case, you can use make reconcile to merge the change back to the local copy.
 The modified workflow is as follows:

 0. Invoke make status, and if you get "C" lines, you have some differences.
    Check the diff using make diff, and then "make reconcile" to merge.
-1. Edit files under foo/etc
+1. Edit files under `foo/etc`
-2. Check the change using make diff
+2. Check the change using `make diff`
-3. Install them into /etc using make install
+3. Install them into `/etc` using make install

-make reconcile invokes sdiff(1).
+`make reconcile` invokes `sdiff(1)`.

 ## More files

-The files and their destination are defined in foo/etc/Makefile:
+The files and their destination are defined in `foo/etc/Makefile`:

 ```
 FILESDIR=	/etc
 FILES=		rc.conf
 ```

-If you want to manage /etc/hosts, you can simply add it like this:
+If you want to manage `/etc/hosts`, you can simply add it like this:

 ```
 FILESDIR=	/etc